rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 3.0.8 =
+Requires BuddyPress 1.7 or higher, if using BuddyPress.
 Fixed gallery and upload shortcode,duplicate media in popup, privacy user setting and regenerate thumbnail issue

 == Sponsors ==